IIEST, Shibpur: Academics

-Library
+Ramanujan Central Library

-The institute's Ramanujan Central Library occupies 3000 m2 and houses 158,000 books, 41,000 bound volumes of journals, and a collection of documents, such as patents, standards, technical reports and pamphlets.
+The institute's Ramanujan Central Library occupies 3000 m2 and houses 158,000 books, 41,000 bound volumes of journals, and a collection of documents, such as patents, standards, technical reports, and pamphlets.
 The library has old and rare books and journals of the nineteenth century.
+As a member of the e-ShodhSindhu consortium, the library provides access to over 6,500 full-text e-journals.
+This includes major databases such as IEEE Xplore, ScienceDirect (Elsevier), and Scopus.

 Admission procedure

 Undergraduate programs to the various engineering disciplines (4-year B.Tech. programs) and architecture (5-year B.Arch. program) are granted via JEE Main, taking 50% students from the home state (West Bengal) and 50% from other states.
-For PG programs admission is through GATE for M.Tech. courses and Joint Admission Test for Masters for MSc. in Physics, Chemistry, Applied Mathematics, Applied Geology, Food Processing and Nutrition Science Students are also admitted in Ph.D. programs twice a year through online applications.
+For PG programs, admission is through the GATE for M.Tech courses, and the Joint Admission Test for Masters for MSc programme in Physics, Chemistry, Applied Mathematics, Applied Geology, Food Processing, and Nutrition Science.
+Students are also admitted in Ph.D. programs twice a year through online applications.

+The BS–MS Integrated Programme at IIEST Shibpur is a five-year multidisciplinary curriculum introduced in 2026 under NEP 2020.
+Offered in Physics, Chemistry, and Geology, it features multiple exit points and dual admission pathways via JEE Main and the IISER Aptitude Test.

+In 2026, The Institution introduced a four-year Bachelor of Technology program in Mathematics and Computing.
+Admission to the forty-seat cohort is determined through the Joint Entrance Examination – Main via JoSAA and CSAB counselling.

 Ranking and reputation

-IIEST Shibpur has ranked 401-450 among the top Universities in Asia category by the QS Asia Ranking 2024.
+IIEST Shibpur was ranked in the 401–450 band among the top universities in the Asia category by the QS Asia Ranking 2024.

-In India, IIEST Shibpur was ranked 49th among engineering institutes by the NIRF (National Institutional Ranking Framework) rankings in 2024 and 4th in Architecture & Planning.
+In India, IIEST Shibpur was ranked 54th among engineering institutes by the NIRF (National Institutional Ranking Framework) rankings in 2025 and 4th in Architecture & Planning.

 Academic collaboration

+In November 2016, IIEST Shibpur and Hiroshima University (HU) formally established an International Exchange Agreement to enhance academic and research cooperation.
+Represented by Professor Hafizur Rahaman and HU President Mitsuo Ochi, the partnership builds on existing links through the HiSENS Research Center and the TAOYAKA Program.
+This collaboration focuses on semiconductor technology, sensor research, and doctoral human resource development, fostering a robust innovation bridge between India and Japan that continues through joint symposiums like ISDCS.

-On 2017 Institution has done collaboration with US based University of California, Irvine and signed an MoU to offering dual degree programmes from both universities.
+In 2017, the institute collaborated with the US-based University of California, Irvine, and signed an MoU to offer dual degree programmes from both universities.